gabest11/reolink_firmware_patcher/README.md

 There may be other partitions, restore whichever you messed with, but not all are squashfs.
 As long as your bootloader is intact, you are safe.

+If the app.sqsh file is too large, delete the non-english audio files.

 #### Another example to unbrick the Doorbell Wifi/PEO (not with the battery) by rewriting the NAND with a programmer.

 Read the contents of the NAND into a file (firmware.bin).
 It should be 142606336 bytes.